NERSC Computer Security

 NERSC computer security efforts are aimed at protecting NERSC systems and its users' intellectual property from unauthorized access or modification.

 Among NERSC's security goal are:

 1. To protect NERSC systems from unauthorized access.

 2. To prevent the interruption of services to its users.

 3. To prevent misuse or abuse of NERSC resources.

 If you think there has been a computer security incident you should contact NERSC Security as soon as possible at email@example.com.
-You may also call the NERSC consultants (or NERSC Operations during non-business hours) at 1-800-66-NERSC.

 Please save any evidence of the break-in and include as many details as possible in your communication with us.

 NERSC Computer Security Tutorial

 You can help to keep NERSC more secure by understanding cyber security risks and taking precautions against them.
 Please take the Computer Security Tutorial.